 Safety of the user, not profit for the platform

 For brands, this is the time of year when the hard work put into creating good experiences to strengthen reputation really comes home.
-No one wants to be the brand to ruin Christmas or fall short at the critical moment.
-In online business, it should be the safety of the user, and not the profit for the platform, that comes first, putting user experience at the heart of their priorities to increase customer trust, acquisition and retention.
+No one wants to be the brand to ruin Christmas or fall short at a critical moment.
+In online business, it should be the safety of the user, and not the profit for the platform, that comes first, putting user experience at the heart of their priorities to increase customer trust, acquisition, and retention.

 Christmas is a high-pressure moment in the calendar, however, it’s also a time where good experiences will be more impactful, and negative ones will have greater consequences.
 Whilst individuals should naturally take more additional care online and remain vigilant, we should also expect platforms – whether shopping, dating, or gaming, to protect users from potential harm, even more so at times of peak traffic.

 It’s the most fraudulent time of the year

 All marketplaces need to take precautions to prevent fraud on their platforms in the lead up to Christmas and onwards, keeping user experience front of mind.
 Larger marketplaces may see a smaller percentage of fraudulent posts, but considering that they have a much larger user base, even small percentages can lead to thousands of users becoming victims and associating a negative experience with the site.
 These sorts of harmful experiences could risk long-term reputational damage and the potential for fraud on their platform to spiral out of control.